adah1972/json_schema_converter/README.md

-With these definitions, a `binaryData` type can validate against a string like `"data:image/png;base64, …"` as JSON input, but also validate against an object containing a `media_type` tag as well as well as real binary `data` stored in MongoDB.
+With these definitions, a `binaryData` type can validate against a string like `"data:image/png;base64, …"` as JSON input, but also validate against an object containing a `media_type` tag as well as real binary `data` stored in MongoDB.

 [6]: https://en.wikipedia.org/wiki/Data_URI_scheme